How to make a diffuser blend (+ a few favorites!)

 Carrier oils should not be used in an essential oil diffuser blend.
 A carrier oil is used to dilute essential oils for safe topical use, or alone for its own specific benefits.
 In other essential oil recipes, they can be a huge asset to your favorite oils.

 As a general rule, you should only need to use good quality essential oils in your diffuser blend.
 This will keep your diffuser clean and working properly.
 All the recipes at the bottom contain only essential oils.

 When you make a stock blend for your diffuser, it’s important to understand the safety considerations for each oil included in your blend.

 For example, if your blend includes rosalina essential oil, you’ll want to be cautious when diffusing your blend around asthmatics.

 Check the individual product page for safety recommendations for every oil you’re diffusing.

 If you’re diffusing essential oils for babies or kids under 10 years old, choose kid-friendly essential oils.
 (You’ll find this information on each oil’s product page.)
-Run the diffuser for about 15 minutes at a time.
+Run the essential oil diffuser for about 15 minutes at a time.

 And if you have pets, be sure they’re free to leave the room where essential oils are being distilled, so they can take themselves to an oil-free area if they want to.